- About the program

 - Cyber Statecraft Initiative

 - Foresight, Strategy, and Risks Initiative

 - Global Strategy Initiative

 - New American Engagement Initiative

-The Scowcroft Center honors General Brent Scowcroft’s legacy of service and embodies his ethos of nonpartisan commitment to the cause of security, support for US leadership in cooperation with allies and partners, and dedication to the mentorship of the next generation of leaders.
-The Scowcroft Center currently houses four major practice areas: the Foresight, Strategy, and Risks Initiative; the Transatlantic Security Initiative; the Asia Security Initiative; and the Cyber Statecraft Initiative.
-It also collaborates on the Regional Security Program housed within the Council’s Middle East Programs.
-The Scowcroft Center also houses the growing Emergent Futures Lab.
+The Scowcroft Center honors the legacy of service of General Brent Scowcroft, who has died at age 95.
+The Center embodies his ethos of nonpartisan commitment to the cause of security, support for US leadership in cooperation with allies and partners, and dedication to the mentorship of the next generation of leaders.

 Subscribe to The Strategist

 We are proud to introduce to you The Strategist: a newsletter to catch you up on highlights from the Scowcroft Center for Strategy and Security.

 Featured commentary and analysis